POSTGRADUATE RESEARCH IN ART AND DESIGN

 Should I contact you before putting in my application?

 Yes.
-Applicants are urged to submit your final application only after consultation with the Research Degrees Director and/or potential supervisors.
+Applicants are urged to submit a final application only after consultation with potential supervisors.
 The most successful projects are those which were well thought through in the process of application, including discussion between the applicant and potential supervisors.
 Please do not hesitate to get in contact with any questions.

 Is any funding available?

-The University will advertise any available research studentships (ie funding) between February and April each year and at other times as appropriate.
+Currently the University has no research studentships available.
+If this changes, the University will advertise any available research studentships (ie funding) between February and April each year and at other times as appropriate.
 The advertisements will appear in suitable local and national media, including jobs.ac.uk and will include details of awards, contact names and addresses and a closing date.
 Studentships will also be advertised on the University website.
-The closing date for studentships is usually late spring.

 Where do I get application forms?